-Fairyland has enabled young people to create live theatre for over 50 years.
+Fairyland has enabled young people to create live theater for over 50 years.
 In 1956, we introduced Fairyland Personalities.
-In this theatre program, children ages 8 to 10 portray characters from folklore and children’s literature in stage productions, at community events, and during visits to senior centers and schools.
+In this theater program, children ages 8 to 10 portray characters from folklore and children’s literature in stage productions, at community events, and during visits to senior centers and schools.
 Auditions for our Children’s Theatre program are held once a year in January.
 Find out about the audition process.

 Aesop’s Playhouse accommodates over 200 people in festival seating and was funded entirely by Oakland’s Measure DD, a $198.25 million bond measure passed by voters in 2002.
 Oakland-based Ace Architects designed the structure; Scientific Art Studio of Richmond created the fanciful sculptures of Aesop and his characters.

 In addition to our own children’s theater, our playhouse has hosted the Bay Area Children’s Theatre, Oakland School for the Arts, the Pacific Boychoir, the Oakland Ballet Company, popular characters from KQED, and a host of young performers from local schools and community arts groups.

 On weekends from June through October, Aesop’s Playhouse presents three plays in rotation—one each weekend.
 These original productions are written and directed by our Children’s Theatre director and feature our lively Children’s Theatre troupe.
 Professional designers and other members of the Bay Area theater community create our costumes, sets, and props, with added help from parents, staff, and volunteers.

 Once in Aleppo - Stories of Luck and Fate

 Opening weekend: June 18 & 19 at 12:30 & 3pm